elosivi/Epicture---React-native/App/README.md

-# what is this app?
+# 1- What is this app?
 This cross-platform / mobile app was dev by Elodie Barbe during the codacademy by Epitech, @2020 It was dev in React-native
 This app is connected with the Imgur API

-# before to run, install npm+expo packages & modules
+# 2- Before to run, install npm+expo packages & modules

 >>>npm install
 then, answer yes: